Soil & "Pimp" Sessions: History

 Around September 2011, they announced that a new album will be released shortly, and that release was "MAGNETIC SOIL", containing all new material of 15 tracks (except track 2 is their rendition of the Brecker Brothers' piece "Some Skunk Funk"), including a new version of the track "Summer Goddess."

 On August 7, 2013, they released their ninth album, Circles, which featured collaborations with Japanese artists from various genres, including Miyavi, Rhymester and Ringo Sheena.
 The album also featured a track, titled "Summer Love", featuring American Jazz hip-hop vocalist José James.
 Tim Conley aka MAST plays guitar on track 8 "記憶の旅 (Kioku no Tavi)".

 At the end of 2016, Motoharu (Sax) left the band and they entered a "charging phase", meaning they were on hiatus.
 In 2017, the band returned without Motoharu with the release of their album "Music from and inspired by Hello Harinezumi".
 The band were joined by Takeshi Kurihara (Sax & Flute) on this and all future albums.

+In June 2023, Midorin was arrested for possession of marijuana; the band subsequently mutually agreed to part ways with Midorin.